mocsharp/holohub/applications/dds/dds_video/README.md

 installed onto the host as above and then the development container can be launched with the RTI Connext folder mounted at runtime.
-To do so, ensure that the `NDDSHOME` and `CONNEXTDDS_ARCH` environment variables are set (which can be done using the RTI `setenv` script) and use the following:
+To do so, ensure that the `NDDSHOME` and `CONNEXTDDS_ARCH` environment variables are set (which can be done using the RTI `rtienv` script) and use the following:

 ```sh
 # 1. Build the container